CLion2/A-S-Bookstore/README.md

 # A&S Bookstore - Share Your Favorite Books!

-Welcome to the public version of A&S Bookstore!
-This website allows users to share the books they have enjoyed.
-It is designed to run on localhost and uses Google OAuth for authentication.
+This is a public version of our project for ECS 162.
+It is designed to run on localhost.

 ## Description